-Here’s how to plan your family vacation on a budget…
+How to plan your family vacation on a budget

 1. Plan far in advance

-My rule of thumb is to plan spring break travel during the Christmas holidays, summer travel right after the new year, fall travel in the spring, and winter travel during the summer (yep, I’m usually planning winter travel during one of our summer trips.)
-I’m not saying last-minute things don’t come up or that we don’t like to be spontaneous but our basic rule is to plan two seasons in advance.
+My rule of thumb is to plan spring break travel during the Christmas holidays, summer travel right after the new year, fall travel in the spring, and winter travel during the summer – you get the idea.

-Planning in advance gives you more time and more choices.
-You’ll have time to research what your options are, what you’ll need to spend and you can…wait for it…plan your budget because you’ll know.
-Nothing will bust a budget faster than planning so last-minute that you have to take what’s left
+Planning gives you more time and more choices.
+You’ll have time to research what your options are, what you’ll need to spend and what you can, and how you're going to strategize saving money.
+Nothing will bust a budget faster than planning so last minute that you have to take what’s left

-A few years ago, I decided we HAD to rent a beach condo for the fourth of July weekend.
-All good, but I decided this in early June.
+A few years ago, I decided we HAD to rent a beach condo for the Fourth of July weekend.
+All good, but I decided on this in early June.
 We rented a lovely condo that slept eight with two living areas.
-The only problem was, we’re a family of four and we had – and paid for – twice the amount of space we needed.
+The only problem was, we’re a family of four and we had – and paid for – twice the amount of space we needed because that was what was available at the last minute.
 The following year, I made our reservation in February and I had my pick of places at the best prices.